MarcElrick/level-4-individual-project/timelog.md

 - _0.5 hour_ - Created commit message template(viewable in wiki)
 - _1 hour_ - Messing around with Qt Designer.
 - _2 hours_ - Created wireframes in Figma to show Dr Rogers/Nicole for review before getting started on GUI.
+- _0.5 hours_ - Documented readme and Wiki.
+## 11 Oct 2020
+- _0.5 hours_ - Finally got CI working for Dissertation.
+It is now possible to download a PDF build artefact from CI.